HughP/dnj-corpus/README.md

  ```
  grep -n -P "\s\d" proof-of-concept-text.txt
 ```
-* A series of numbers is separated by a comma and a space. e.g. 〈1, 2, 3〉
+* A list of numbers is separated by a comma and a space. e.g. 〈1, 2, 3〉

 ##### Reasonable characters needed for Internet use